-We expect to incur increasing expenses over the next several years, principally to develop ARX-01, as well as to further increase our spending to manufacture, sell and market our product candidates.
-Based on the availability of additional financial resources, subsequent to this offering, we plan to advance ARX-02 into Phase 3 trials, submit an NDA and commercialize it ourselves or with a partner in the United States.
+We expect to incur increasing expenses over the next several years, principally to develop ARX-01, including completion of the first two Phase 3 clinical trials, as well as to further increase our spending to manufacture, sell and market our product candidates.
+Contingent on our ability to secure additional funding, we plan to complete the third ARX-01 Phase 3 clinical trial required to submit an NDA.
+In addition, based on the availability of additional financial resources, subsequent to this offering, we plan to advance ARX-02 into Phase 3 trials, submit an NDA and commercialize it ourselves or with a partner in the United States.
 Further development of ARX-03 will depend on the identification of a partner to support this effort.